chaw/r7rs-libs/README.md

   * TODO: Fix warning on use of sscanf in case statement (line 452)
 * xml-parse
 * generic-write
-* object->string: TODO?
+* object->string
 * pretty-print
 * pprint-file
-* Time and Date: ? srfi 19
+* time-core
+* time-zone
+  * TODO: Fix warning on use of sscanf with case statement
+* posix-time
+* common-lisp-time
 * tzfile
+* ncbi-dna
-* ncbi-dma
+* schmooz
-* schmooz: TODO - in progress: needs srfi 59

 5: Mathematical libraries